 At this stage, in an easterly direction, the Western Breach will be visible with its stunning glaciers, but unfortunately the cloud was down all day.
 Due west of Kibo, after a short hike the team reached the Shira campsite.
 The night at this exposed camp will even be colder than last night, with temperatures dropping to well below freezing.
 The team are all smiling and the form is good, bring on tomorrow!!

 The excitment was building all evening.
 Early start this morning and we are now passing through Machame Gat, the starting point of our mountain adventure.

 The gate was busy with porters gathering themselves to take the personal and communal loads after being weighed.

+The team are all in cracking form.
+Onwards we went for 5hrs trekking with a rainy start, although it is a rainforest after all!!
 Before evening approached we setup Machame Camp (2980m) on the fringe of the rainforest just entering the alpine meadows.
 Good meal and off to bed with the rain heavy again overnight.

 16th September: Briefing and relaxing

 Today was a rest day for the team to recoup from the long journey and to have a full briefing in the morning at the hotel from Fredrick our head guide and our mountain staff for the trek which will start tomorrow.
 Everyone is in great form but understandably apprehensive of what will lay ahead of them for the coming days, but all the team are in good form and cant wait to get going.
 The afternoon was spent repacking for the mountain and enjoying the African way of life in Moshi before we leave for Mt Kilimanjaro in the morning